 Fees paid by students into the FPS Escrow Account with DBS Bank Ltd will not be affected by this change.
-These paid fees will continue to be protected.
+These paid fees will continue to be protected as before.

 Full details of the FPS can also be found in the FPS Instruction Manual, available at www.cpe.gov.sg.

 Insworld Institute Pte Ltd has in place a group medical insurance scheme for all its students.
-This medical insurance scheme will have a minimum coverage as follows:- an annual coverage limit of S$20,000 per student, covers up to B2 ward in government and restructured hospitals and provides for 24 hours coverage in Singapore and overseas (if student is involved in Insworld-related activities) throughout the course duration.
+This medical insurance scheme will have a minimum coverage as follows:- an annual coverage limit of S$20,000 per student, covering up to B2 ward in government and restructured hospitals and providing for 24 hours coverage in Singapore and overseas (if student is involved in Insworld-related activities) throughout the course duration.

 For more information on medical insurance, you may click here

 Insworld Institute Pte Ltd will inform all stake holders of any change of ownership or management within 14 days.

 The CPE Student Services Centre (SSC) is a convenient, one-stop service point to address students’ enquiries, provide authoritative and reliable information on studying and living in Singapore, and offer support to students who encounter problems during their course of study, such as assisting students with student pass application problems as well as dealing with complaints about any private school they here attended.